Stuzanna/Data-Analyst-Project/README.md

 https://public.tableau.com/views/CovidDataProject_16531289748970/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link

-My project was to develop data exploration and visualisation skills by working through a guided project on YouTube, my approach is expanded upon below.
+My project was to develop data exploration and visualisation skills by working through a guided project on YouTube.
+However, my attempt wasn't simply following a tutorial, copying & pasting queries and clicking the correct buttons.
+No, I found there was significantly more data cleaning and wrangling required, my approach is expanded upon below.

+The project allowed me to put into practice, data cleaning, data wrangling, creating queries, and data visualisation skills which went on to help me with a lot of the SQL work I have done since this initial project.

 ![alt text](https://github.com/Stuzanna/Data-Analyst-Project/blob/main/Images/TableauDashboard.png)
-Source videos by Alex the Analyst: https://youtu.be/qfyynHBFOsM , as well as visualisation in part2 video: https://youtu.be/QILNlRvJlfQ.
+Source videos by Alex the Analyst: https://youtu.be/qfyynHBFOsM , as well as the visualisation in part2 video: https://youtu.be/QILNlRvJlfQ.
 This repo will be useful for anyone attempting the video using MySQL rather than SQL Server or who wants to see some of the problems that are perhaps glanced over in the video.
-My attempt wasn't simply following a tutorial, copying & pasting queries and clicking the correct buttons.
-I found there was significantly more data cleaning and wrangling required.

-The project allowed me to put into practice, data cleaning, data wrangling, creating queries, and data visualisation skills.

 ## Approach